Does your child seem to be struggling to get their meaning across?

 Recovery of speech and language skills usually takes a significant amount of time.
 Most people are not able to fully recover.
 However, speech therapy treatments for aphasia can still help improve.

-Working with a speech therapist, they will help you or your loved one restore as much of their language skills as possible, and learn to compensate for the lost skills.
+As you work with a speech therapist, they will help you or your loved one restore as much of their language skills as possible, and learn to compensate for the lost skills.
 In some cases, it’s important to seek out the use of AAC – augmentative and alternative communication methods as well.

 Recovering from aphasia can be a stressful and overwhelming process, but speech therapy can help.
 Book your appointment today at Voz Speech Therapy to find out how.

 Speech Therapy For Social Pragmatic Communication Disorders

 Social pragmatic communication disorder is a disorder where people have challenges with both verbal and nonverbal communication skills.

 That might sound like it’s similar to autism spectrum disorder, but they are separate conditions.

 People with social pragmatic communication disorder have difficulty understanding the context behind certain types of communication.
 They may struggle with subtext or using non-literal language, as well as what type of communication is appropriate for the situation.

 Some of the symptoms of social pragmatic communication disorder include: